-TF-IDF algorithm finds in solving application simpler natural language processing and machine learning problems like information for tasks retrieval, stop words removal, keyword extraction, and basic text analysis.
+TF-IDF algorithm finds application in solving simpler natural language processing and machine learning problems for tasks like information retrieval, stop words removal, keyword extraction, and basic text analysis.
 However, it does not capture the semantic meaning of words efficiently in a sequence.